NBA Rumors: Rejuvenated Dwight Howard Could Be Playing A Big Role For Los Angeles Lakers This Year

 After missing nearly all of last season due to injury, Howard seems ready to fill that larger role.
 Silver Screen and Roll noted that Howard looked great in workouts and is reportedly entering this season in great shape, looking to regain his All-Star form.
 Other reports described him as “rejuvenated” after missing last season.

-The new stint gives Howard a chance to prove that he can play at that same level again — which Cousins was hoping he could do this season after missing most of last year — and also to move beyond his forgettable first stint with the Lakers.
+The new stint gives Howard a chance to prove that he can play at that same level again — which Cousins was hoping he could do this season after missing most of last year — and also to move beyond his forgettable first run with the Lakers.
 As Shams Charania of The Athletic reported, Howard wants redemption after his hopes at winning a title with the Lakers at the end of Kobe Bryant’s tenure ended with one disappointing season.

 Lakers reportedly warned Dwight Howard prior to signing. https://t.co/wIBsu9ijvT pic.twitter.com/7Z5ErH6hiJ